Skip to content

 DOMESTIC FUNDING

-However, we do include domestic funding by all other types of donors: foundations, corporate donors, intermediary NGO funders, and multilateral agencies.
+We do include domestic funding by all other types of donors: foundations, corporate donors, intermediary NGO funders, and multilateral agencies.

 FUNDING TO INDIVIDUALS

 We do track funding to LGBTI individuals in the form of scholarships and fellowships awarded on the basis of the LGBTI identity, or for LGBTI work.
 This is not limited to academic activities and often includes items such as travel stipends or scholarships for LGBTI activists attending relevant conferences.
-There is no need to report the names of individual grantees, but any detail you can share about LGBTI population, geography, or grant focus will be help to ensure the grant can be included.

 Who Reports?

-The Global Resources Report grant database is developed predominantly through self-reporting, with participating grantmakers directly providing data on all LGBTI-related grants.
+The Global Resources Report (GRR) grant database is developed predominantly through self-reporting, with participating grantmakers directly providing data on all LGBTI-related grants.
 When possible, grantmakers provide information on the grantee name, mission, and location as well as grant description, type of support, year, amount awarded for each individual grant, and other details.
 The following is a list of the types of funders included:

 • Private foundations: Nongovernmental and/or nonprofit organizations or charitable trusts whose funding is typically endowed by a family or an individual donor, or through the sale of corporate assets.
-Private foundations do not solicit funds from the public.

 • Public foundations: Institutions set up to raise funds from the general public in order to award grants.
 Some public foundations also function as intermediary funders, receiving funds from other foundations or development agencies in order to regrant those funds to civil society organizations and grassroots groups.